Many noise complaints, particularly those involving neighbours can be resolved informally – they may be completely unaware they are disturbing you.

 3. The Case Officer will assess either the returned diary sheets or the Noise App recordings online.
 This is to determine the extent of the disturbance and will contact you again.
-They will discuss the case and explain what the next options are.
+They will discuss the case and explain if any further action is possible.

 4. The Case Officer may choose to make arrangements (these may be outside office hours) to visit you to either witness the noise nuisance or install noise recording equipment.
 All this is to determine if the noise is a statutory nuisance.

 5. If the noise is deemed to be a statutory nuisance then the Case Officer will serve an abatement notice requiring the noise nuisance to stop.

 6. If the person responsible does not stop the noise an officer must witness the breach and can take formal action in Court against the person responsible.

 If you want to make a complaint you cannot remain anonymous because in order to determine if the noise is a nuisance we have to know who the noise is affecting and how it is affecting them.